rubankumars/NAGIOSCONNECT/README.md

 # NAGIOSCONNECT
-This plugin is used to start/pause a service in NAGIOS via JENKINS.
+This plugin is used to start/pause a service in NAGIOS via JENKINS